sunluelectric/project-raspi-firealarm/README.md

 | qtbase5-dev | Qt5 base development files |
 | libatlas-base-dev | automatically tuned linear algebra software |

-> Use `apt-cache search <library-name>` to search for the brief introduction to a dependency, and `apt-cache policy <library-name>` to check the latest version and the installed version of a dependency, if the dependency exists in the repository.
-Use `apt install <library-name>` to install a dependency.
+> Use `apt-cache search <library-name>` to search for a brief introduction to a dependency, and `apt-cache policy <library-name>` to check the latest version and the installed version of a dependency, if the dependency exists in the repository.
+Use `sudo apt install <library-name>` to install a dependency.

-* OpenCV for python
+* Python packages

 __OpenCV (Open Source Computer Vision Library)__ is an open-source library that includes many computer vision algorithms.
 Install OpenCV for python using `pip install opencv-python`.

-* TensorFlow
+__TensorFlow__ and __TensorFlow Lite__ are the main machine learning engines used in this project.
+Notice that in the IoT device, installation of TensorFlow is optional, as it is used for only ANN training, which is carried out on a separate server.
+However, installation of TensorFlow Lite runtime is compulsory.

 Use `pip install tensorflow` to install TensorFlow.

-* TensorFlow Lite runtime

-Use `pip install https://github.com/google-coral/pycoral/releases/download/v2.0.0/tflite_runtime-2.5.0.post1-cp39-cp39-linux_armv7l.whl` to install TensorFlow Lite runtime.
-Notice that it is recommended to double check the python version using `python --version` and download the associated TensorFlow Lite runtime from the given GitHub repository.
+Use `pip install https://github.com/google-coral/pycoral/releases/download/v2.0.0/tflite_runtime-2.5.0.post1-cp39-cp39-linux_armv7l.whl` to install TensorFlow Lite runtime, if python 3.9 is used.
+Notice that it is recommended to double check the python version using `python --version` before this installation, and download the associated TensorFlow Lite runtime from the GitHub repository.

 Use `pip install tflite-support` to install tflite-support, which is a cross-platform library that helps to deploy TensorFlow Lite models onto mobile devices.